mayankk2308/purge-wrangler/README.md

 #### 9. Preferences (`-p|--prefs`)
 Manage your preferences for queries the script asks when patching.
 This allows you to set defaults, such as always installing web drivers when patching rather than asking.

+## Notifications
 Every macOS update rewrites kernel extensions (including security updates).
 This means that all patches installed using **purge-wrangler.sh** are reset.
-With **5.0.0** or later, the system will notify you if this has happened, and allow you to re-patch immediately.
+With **V5.0.0** or later, the system will notify you if this has happened, and allow you to re-patch immediately.
 ![Prompt](/resources/prompt.png)
 If you choose *"Never"* the reminder will never activate until you reinstall purge-wrangler in the future and then are in the same situation again.